yandex-cloud/docs/en/certificate-manager/api-ref/authentication.md

 ---
-title: "Authentication in the {{ certificate-manager-full-name }} API"
+title: "API authentication in {{ certificate-manager-full-name }}"
-description: "To perform operations via the API in {{ certificate-manager-full-name }}, a service for issuing and updating TLS certificates from Let's Encrypt, get an IAM token for your account."
+description: "To perform operations via the API in the service for obtaining and renewing TLS certificates from Let's Encrypt - {{ certificate-manager-full-name }}, you need to obtain an IAM token for your account."
 ---

-# Authentication in the {{ certificate-manager-name }} API
+# API authentication in {{ certificate-manager-name }}

 {% include notitle [auth](../../_includes/authentication.md) %}